Localization involves adapting various elements of a site or software product’s user experience for a specific region or culture:

 - Resources needed: List any resources needed to complete the tests, such as access to translation services or localization software.
 Also, list whether you’ll need physical devices.
 Completing testing on an actual smartphone, tablet, or computer versus using an emulator can give you a more accurate understanding of the user experience.

-Why start with a detailed plan like this?
-It prevents issues from going unnoticed, sparing you trouble—and perhaps embarrassment—post-launch.
+Starting with a detailed plan like this prevents issues from going unnoticed, sparing you trouble—and perhaps embarrassment—post-launch.

 2. Mimic the user experience

 Whether using an emulator or a physical device, set up the test environment(s) you outlined in your test plan.
-The goal is to mirror the exact experience a website visitor would have.
-Therefore, your tester will need to view your site under the following circumstances:
+The goal is to mirror the exact experience a website visitor would have, so your tester will need to view your site under the following circumstances:

 - In their native language